material-admin/doc-material-components/button-examples/Web/web-button-example.md

 `mdc-icon-button-ink-color($color)` | Sets the font color and the ripple color to the provided color value.

 ## Text button

+TODO: All below examples needs to have `mdc-button__ripple` element.
+See updated docs at [mdc-button](https://github.com/material-components/material-components-web/tree/master/packages/mdc-button).

 [Text buttons](https://material.io/components/buttons/#text-button) are typically used for less-pronounced actions, including those located in dialogs and cards.
 In cards, text buttons help maintain an emphasis on card content.